Quantum optics in MATLAB: Abstract

 \section{Abstract}

-We provide a MATLAB numerical guide at the beginner level to support students starting their research career in theoretical quantum optics.
-These resources are also valuable for undergraduate and graduate students working on semester projects in the field of quantum optics.
+We provide a MATLAB numerical guide at the beginner level to support students starting their research careers in theoretical quantum optics and related areas.
+These resources are also valuable for undergraduate and graduate students working on semester projects in similar fields.